World's Most Iconic Ski Runs

 Der Weiße Ring ("the white ring") in Lech is a legendary ski track; so much so that it attracts thousands of skiers from all over the world to prove themselves on this challenging ski route.
 Offering over 22 kilometres of trails and 5,500 metres of altitude difference, it is a heart-pumping adventure for those keen to take it on.
 Starting at the top of Rüfikopf mountain in Lech, skiers take a series of marked trails and lifts around the Omeshorn mountain linking Lech, Zürs, Zug and Oberlech, with a number of viewing platforms along the way offering incredible mountain views of the Alps (and a chance to catch your breath!).
 Ski along the route of legends on Der Weiße Ring!

 The Toula Glacier is the most famous off-piste ski run in Courmayeur and for good reasons!
-From the top of Point Helbronner, skiers are spoilt for choice with endless off-piste runs, however, it is the Toula Glacier that is our top pick.
+After taking the legendary Sky Way tram ride, from the top of Point Helbronner, skiers are spoilt for choice with endless off-piste runs, however, it is the Toula Glacier that is our top pick.
 Access is via a series of short hikes and metal staircases to the drop-in point.
 The descent into the glacier is phenomenal, with steep pitches and a number of couloirs to make even the most advanced skier happy.
 The run is a leg burner, with over 2000m of vertical in often super deep snow conditions, and trails all the way down to La Palud.
 On a bluebird day, the stunning natural beauty of the Courmayeur area and the majestic Mont Blanc Massif makes it almost hard to concentrate on the descent!
+A ski guide is a must.

 There aren't many ski routes in the world that you can fully complete without removing your skis... the famous Sella Ronda ski tour that runs over the four passes of the Dolomites is one of these!
 Skiers are spoilt with a one of a kind network of lifts and 40 kilometres of ski trails in a spectacular setting surrounded by rocky peaks and snow-covered landscapes.
 The surrounding valleys are nothing short of spectacular, and offers skiers a different view each time they ski - the Sella Ronda can be attempted clockwise or anticlockwise!
-The average total ski time is approx. 1.5 hours, and can be completed by skiers of intermediate level and above, making it incredibly popular and a must-ski when in the Dolomites.
+It is best to allow a full day with, of course, a long stop for lunch.
+It can be completed by skiers of intermediate level and above, making it incredibly popular and a must-ski when in the Dolomites.

-A visit to Whistler Blackcomb is not complete without a super-fast nail-biting descent down the Dave Murray Downhill run (names after a famous alpine ski racer).
+A visit to Whistler Blackcomb is not complete without a super-fast nail-biting descent down the Dave Murray Downhill run (named after a famous alpine ski racer).
 Dropping more than 3,300 vertical feet in just over a mile and a half, it is the second longest downhill in the world, and the site for popular ski events during the 2010 Olympics and World Cup races in Whistler.
-Rated a single black diamond, it boasts a 45-degree pitch, long winding turns, and rolling terrain, allowing for big air (for those who dare), and big-time speed; professional skiers can tackle the run in just under two minutes!
-Fine tune those skis (you'll need them to be sharp!), grab your ski buddies, and gather the courage to attempt the Dave Murray Downhill.
+Rated a single black diamond, it boasts a 45-degree pitch, long winding turns, and rolling terrain, allowing for big air (for those who dare), and big-time speed.
+Professional skiers can tackle the run in just under two minutes!
+Fine tune those skis (you'll need them to be sharp!), grab your ski buddies, and gather the courage to attempt the Dave Murray Downhill from top to bottom.

 Find the location of the Dave Murray Downhill on the Whistler Blackcomb Trail Map here.